 We require that all dogs begin their training with us in either our Puppy Head Start Class (for puppies who will be under 20 weeks old on the first day of class) or Beginner Obedience Class (open to all dogs over 4 months old).
 It’s not uncommon for us to have students with dogs that have previous training.
 We have many “extras” to offer these students so that nobody feels “bored” in class.
 Please feel free to call us at 818-832-9906 if you have questions about the various curriculums at J9’s K9s.

-The following classes are all six-weeks long, and these fees are for the whole course, not per individual class session:
+The following classes are all five-weeks long, and these fees are for the whole course, not per individual class session:

 Some Specialty Classes/Workshops/Field Trips are less (or more) expensive – you can see the cost for all of our courses in their individual listings.